Sandling railway station

-Sandling railway station is on the South Eastern Main Line in England, serving the village of Sandling and the town of Hythe, Kent.
+Sandling railway station is on the South Eastern Main Line in England, serving the village of Sandling and the market town of Hythe, Kent.
 It is 65 mi 36 chain down the line from London Charing Cross.
 The station and all trains that call are operated by Southeastern.

 History

 The station was opened as Sandling Junction on 1 January 1888 by the South Eastern Railway (SER).
 The station was situated at the junction of the SER mainline (between Ashford and Folkestone and the Sandgate branch line that had opened in 1874 between Westenhanger and Sandgate.

 There were four platforms with a footbridge over the mainline, two signal boxes and goods sidings either side of the branch line.
-The goods yard was able to accommodate most types of goods including live stock.
+The goods yard was able to accommodate most types of goods, including livestock.

 The up branch platform was closed when the line to Sandgate was cut back to Hythe and the branch line singled in 1931.

 The station was host to a Southern Railway camping coach in 1939.

 The branch line to Hythe was closed on 3 December 1951 and the down branch platform was closed.
 At the same time the station was renamed Sandling for Hythe.

 A camping coach was also positioned here by the Southern Region from 1954 to 1959, the coach was replaced in 1960 by two Pullman camping coaches until 1964 then from 1965 to 1967 there were three of them.
 The coaches were fitted with a full kitchen, two sleeping compartments and a room with two single beds.

 On 12 May 1980 the station was renamed as Sandling.

 It is the closest station to Saltwood Castle (where Alan Clark lived until his death) and it is frequently mentioned in the Alan Clark Diaries.

 In 2022 the disused branch platform is still in situ and a short section of the Hythe branch is available as a footpath.